Z-VV/enigma_project/README.md

 # enigma_project
-Web and desktop apps using Django and Tkinter .
+Web and desktop apps using Django and Tkinter.

 The project is in its final testing phase and is yet to fully deployed.
 The files uploaded are for the purpose of showcasing my development skills to support my job application with your organisation.